 Fast forward to adulthood, I set out to make Ramadan exciting for my kids, while teaching them some empathy along the way.
 I quickly realized doing this will be quite a challenge, for many reasons, but especially because teaching them religion beyond the Qur’an is something I haven’t actively done in the past.
 I read to them every day, sometimes fairytales and little autobiographies, but I’ve never brought up religion thinking they’re still too young.

-This Ramadan I realized there were a lot of picture books out there on Islam, which teach our values and empathy to children.
+This Ramadan I realised there were a lot of picture books out there on Islam which teach its values and empathy to children.
 These books are based on little hadiths or stories from the Prophets – from Noah’s arc to Jonah swallowed by a whale.
 Children’s picture books, with captivating visuals, can be a great way to introduce or reinforce the concept of Ramadan or Islam to your kids.

 I’m big on routines but maintaining a routine in Ramadan while fasting is quite challenging with kids.
 Meal times have shifted and the kids have started sleeping late and waking up late.
 This challenge is probably greater for those in non-Muslim countries, because there life appears to go on as normal outside the home or mosque.